BattModels/asimtools/docs/asimplify.rst

         return {}

-Just like that we can now run the asimmodule with any correctly configure calculator for the all the structures!
+Just like that we can now run the asimmodule with any correctly configured calculator for all the structures!
 We can even now run ``calc_array`` to iterate getting the results using different calculators.

 The final change we will make is to parallelize over structures as below